Girls Empowerment Network Staff

 Kameryn became actively involved in women’s issues during the course of her undergraduate experience.
 She was a volunteer hotline advocate for STAR (Sexual Trauma Awareness and Response) and volunteered with the Iris Domestic Violence Shelter.
 Kameryn also was an Executive Board Member, holding the positions of Secretary, Events Chair and President over three years, for the Minority Women’s Movement–a group in which members advocate and provide networking, mentoring, community service, and overall fellowship experiences for female students on campus from minority communities.
 She was also actively involved in Volunteer LSU and held executive board positions with LSU Service Breaks.

 Kameryn spent her senior capstone internship as Volunteer Coordinator Intern at Girls on the Run South Louisiana, a nonprofit that works to helped girls recognize their strength and star power that they bring to this world by facilitating a curriculum that incorporates running.
 She was active in recruiting volunteers to participate as coaches within the program, as well as recruiting volunteers for other opportunities, such as the Baton Rouge color run.

-What I love about GEN: What I really love about GEN is how dedicated we are to promoting self efficacy in girls, as well as how we maintain our culture in all that we do.
+What I love about Girls Empowerment Network: What I really love about us is how dedicated we are to promoting self efficacy in girls, as well as how we maintain our culture in all that we do.